NGO-Algorithm-Audit/Bias_scan/README.md

     ├── data                    # Data sets
     ├── images                  # Images used in notebook and report ├── literature              # Reference materials
-    ├── mdss                    # AIF360 bias scan method
     ├── report                  # Main document
-    ├── src                     # Source files for scripts (e.g., helper functions) ├── .gitignore              # files to be ignored in this repo ├── LICENSE                 # MIT license for sharing ├── README.md               # Read me file
+    ├── .gitattributes          # To store large files ├── .gitignore              # Files to be ignored in this repo ├── LICENSE                 # MIT license for sharing ├── README.md               # Read me file
     └── requirements.txt        # Requirements for reproduce coding examples